oSoc18/healthdata/README.md

 # healthdata project
-This repository holds the code for the healthdata project, aka homo belgicus.
+This repository holds the code for the healthdata project, aka Health Story.
 It consists of two directories, one holding the frontend code and one holding the backend code.

 ## running the project
 This project uses [docker](https://docs.docker.com/install/) and  [docker-compose](https://docs.docker.com/compose/install/).